DesiQuintans/siftr/README.md

 #> ✔ There was 1 result for query `(?=.*gallon)(?=.*mileage)`.

-# Regex can be used in an orderless search too
+# Regex can be used in an orderless search too (very powerful!)
 sift(mtcars_lab, "auto(matic)*", transmission)

 #> 10 am